 Mark Twain looked out on a “billowy chaos of massy mountain domes and peaks draped in imperishable snow, and flooded with an opaline glory of changing and dissolving splendours.”
 I’m not sure if that makes me want to give up travel writing or spurs me on to greater things.
 I wasn’t fortunate enough to get a clear day – when apparently you can see 13 lakes and into Germany and France.
 But it was still gorgeous up there.

 Switzerland is so beautiful in all seasons and the area around Luzern offers a sort of Switzerland in miniature experience.
-With the historic town of Luzern itself, the stunning lake and the nearby mountainscapes, it is all here in the heart of Switzerland.
+With the historic town of Lucerne itself, the stunning lake and the nearby mountainscapes, it is all here in the heart of Switzerland.

 Wandering the streets of Luzern’s old town, Chapel Bridge weeps scarlet begonias below its gabled paintings of historic battles and leads to the late 13th century tower that once served as a torture chamber, dungeon, treasury, archive, and water tower.